ejabbered/slpkg/README.rst

 installs packages with resolve all the dependencies or switch off resolve with additional option '--resolve-off'.
 Also additional option "--case-ins" help you find packages with case insensitive.
 Two new arguments will help you to rebuild '--rebuild' or reinstall '--reinstall' packages.
+The last one argument "--patches" help you to switch in the patches/ directory only for slack repository.

 Tracking the dependencies of a package with command '# slpkg -t <repository> <package>'.
 Displays a package dependency tree and also tells you which ones are installed on your system events.